 G2934 Cone 6 Matte Base Glaze G2926B Cone 6 Clear Glossy Base Glaze GA6-B Alberta Slip Cone 6 Base L3954B Mid Temperature Engobe G1916Q Transparent Base Glaze G1947U Transparent Base - Cone 10R G2571A MgO Matte Base - Cone 10R GR10-A Ravenscrag Slip as-a-glaze - Cone 10R L3954N/J Cone 10 Engobe Base

 The base cone 6 glaze recipe, it is just 80% Alberta Slip and 20% Ferro Frit 3195.
 It produces a well-melted amber/honey base transparent.
 We document procedures to mix this as a brushing glaze, dipping glaze or base coat dipping glaze.

 Transparent glaze of choice for dark bodies

-The amber color and micro-bubble-free matrix make this work very well.
+The amber color and micro-bubble-free matrix make GA6-B work very well.

-It is standard practice to fire cone 6 using a hold (or soak) at top temperature schedule (e.g. for 30 minutes), this reduces surface defects.
-However, to produce a defect-free glaze we recommend a drop-and-hold firing like the PLC6DS schedule.
+It is standard practice to fire this at cone 5-6 using a hold and slow cool to produce a defect-free super-gloss surface (we recommend the PLC6DS schedule).